Co-Co locomotive: Electric locomotives

 There were initially few electric locomotives with this wheel arrangement, as they are usually lighter than diesel-electrics of similar power and so could manage a similar axle loading with a simpler Bo-Bo arrangement.
 Some of the few early examples were the French CC 7100 of 1949 and the British Railways EM2 of 1953.

 As high-speed electric locomotives in the 1980s began to achieve powers in the 6,000 hp range, new Co-Co designs appeared, as more axles were needed to distribute this high power.
 The BR class 92 was a predominantly freight locomotive of this arrangement for the Channel Tunnel, although the passenger Eurotunnel Class 9 instead use a Bo-Bo-Bo arrangement.
 This provides the same number of axles for traction, although with shorter bogie wheelbases and so gives a smoother ride.

 C-C

 In C-C (Commonwealth) or C′C′ (UIC) arrangements, the axles of each bogie are coupled together.
 This may be for either a diesel-hydraulic transmission with a mechanical drive shaft to the bogie and final drives to each axle.
 Otherwise a monomotor bogie with a single traction motor.
 These are used for both electrics and diesel-electrics.

-In AAR notation, the notation is the same for both variants and cannot distinguish them.
-However hydraulic transmissions are almost unknown in the US, the Krauss-Maffei ML 4000 and the ALCO DH643 being the only C′C′ examples.